SlimJallouli/b_u585_iota02_iot_reference/readme_aws_shadow.md

 ## Example: Power State Synchronization

-The example manages a `powerOn` state (e.g., for an onboard LED):
+The example manages a `powerOn` state (for example, for an onboard LED):

 - The device reports its current `powerOn` state to the shadow using the topic:
   ```
   $aws/things/<thing-name>/shadow/update
   ```